 •Temporary directory: By default, temporary files produced during compression are stored in your standard Windows temporary directory.
 You can however change this using this option.
 For example, you may be using a small RAM disk as your temporary directory and so when using compression you would like the temporary files stored on your RAM disk.
 It is recommended you leave this setting empty so that the default temporary directory is used.
 You can use variables.

 •Number of files to compress/uncompress in parallel: When using multi-zip compression, i.e. all files go into their own Zip file, then you can greatly increase performance by compressing/uncompressing files in parallel (at the same time) instead of one at a time.
 Keep in mind that as you increase this value the memory and CPU consumption will increase.
 If the value is too high it will instead slow down your profile.
+This option is only available when copying to another drive and not with FTP, cloud, etc.

 There is no standard way to name split Zip files.
 The naming standard used by SyncBack for split Zip files is different from that used by WinZip, WinRAR, and possibly other compression utilities.
 To open split Zip files you may need to rename the Zip files.
 For example, the following files may be created by SyncBack: